AshCatchEmAll/Sfu_Maps/README.md

 - Create authentication system so that only SFU students can access the app
 - Ability to see reviews about different places on campus
 - Store markers on firebase cloud so that saved markers are available across devices for authenticated users
+- Make app available for ios and web

 # Plugins used
  - google_maps_flutter: ^0.5.28+1